oldham123/cfa_level_iii/_readings/Reading 36 Evaluating Portfolio Performance.md

 S = B - M
 $$

+- Time-weighted return gives a compounded growth rate over a given period that would apply to a single unit of money invested in the account
+  - Individual holding period returns are calculated for each period between external cash flows
+    - The cash flows themselves are neglected, and the resultng return rate is unaffected by those cash flows
+  - These individual returns are then linked together by adding one to each, multiplying, and then subtracting one
+- This is often a more valid measure of performance, since managers rarely have control over contributions
+- Valuations of the portfolio are required for every date on which an external cash flow occurs
+  - This can lead to higher administration costs

+- Money-weighted return is simply an internal IRR on all funds invested
+  - It is the return rate that, if applied to every individual cash flow, over the correct period of time, gives the final portfolio value
+  - It is simpler to calculate, but is significantly affected by cash flow timing
+  - Chain-linking frequent money-weighted returns can give a good approximation of the time-weighted return if external cash flows are not too large, and performance isn't too volatile

 - A valid benchmark should have the following seven attributes:
   - Pre-specified
   - Appropriate